Aqua World アクアワールド茨城県大洗水族館

-Aqua World Ibaraki Prefectural Oarai Museum gives you an up-close look at rare creatures of the deep in a picturesque setting alongside the Pacific Ocean.
-One of Japan's biggest aquariums, its 20,000 square meters contain nearly 70,000 sea creatures that represent around 580 different species.
+Aqua World provides an up-close look at rare creatures of the deep in a picturesque setting alongside the Pacific Ocean.
+One of Japan's biggest aquariums, its 20,000 square meters contain nearly 70,000 sea creatures, representative of around 580 different species.

-Take the JR Joban Line from Ueno Station in Tokyo to Mito Station.
+If traveling from Tokyo, take the JR Joban Line from Ueno Station to Mito Station.
 From Mito, take the Kashima Rinkai Tetsudo Line to Oarai Station.
-From Oarai Station, take the Kaiyu-Go loop bus for Aqua World Oarai.
+From Oarai Station, take the Kaiyu-Go loop bus for Aqua World.

 The park has nine different zones to explore and a host of rare species to see.
-The Encounter Zone is a 1300-ton tank where 20,000 fish of 80 different species swim freely.
-Another impressive sight is a massive water tank where you can see the rare ocean sunfish with its strange facial expressions.
+The Encounter Zone is a 1,300-ton tank where 20,000 fish of 80 different species swim freely.
+Another impressive sight is a massive water tank where you can see the rare ocean sunfish with its unusual facial expressions.

-One of the biggest draws at Aqua World Ibaraki Prefectural Oarai Museum is the sharks.
-The aquarium has the largest number of shark species in all of Japan, with a total of over 45 species represented.
-Two tanks contain sharks of all shapes and sizes, including huge tiger sharks, which are true monsters of the deep.
+One of the biggest draws at Aqua World is the sharks.
+The aquarium boasts the largest number of shark species in all of Japan, with a total of over 45 species represented.
+Two tanks contain sharks of all shapes and sizes, including huge tiger sharks, true monsters of the deep.

-There's plenty for kids to do at Aqua World Ibaraki Prefectural Oarai Aquarium.
+There's plenty for kids to do at Aqua World.
 Kids Land is the aquarium's largest facility.
-It's a whole floor of displays, playground equipment, and hands-on educational opportunities for kids where they get to not only see ocean fish up close but also touch them.
+It's a whole floor of displays, playground equipment, and hands-on educational opportunities for children, where they get to not only see ocean fish up close, but also touch them.

-Aqua World Ibaraki Prefectural Oarai Aquarium sits right on the Pacific Ocean at the mouth of the Naka River and offers wonderful ocean views.
+Aqua World sits right on the Pacific Ocean at the mouth of the Nakagawa River and offers wonderful ocean views.